siefkenj/pretext-book/packages/docs/README.md

 to start in development mode.
 This will start a live-reloading server that will respond to changes in the markdown files.

+If this doesn't work, you might need to run `npm run build` inside a few other package directories.
+Run this command from inside `packages/wasm`, `packages/fragments`, and `packages/jsx` in order (you can ignore errors when building `jsx`).

 ### Building

 To build, run